vrundp1/Calculator/README.md

 # Calculator
-A graphic calculator made in Java as a project for CPS209
+A graphic calculator made in Java as a practice project for CPS 209